 While much of our work looks at online policies and practices nationwide, state-level organizations have asked us to conduct or assist with studies of online learning in their state, in some cases comparing online learning options in the state to other states’ opportunities or national trends and offerings.
 Examples include The California eLearning Report, written by the University of California College Prep; the Michigan Online Learning Report, written in conjunction with Michigan Virtual University; and The State of Online Learning in Maryland, commissioned by the Maryland State Department of Education.”
 Although not a state-level report, the National Primer on K-12 Online Learning, based on the California report and published by the International Association for K-12 Online Learning, takes a similar approach to national issues in online learning.

-Online Programs’ Evaluations
+Online and Blended Programs’ Evaluations

 Many of our projects don’t fit neatly into any of the above categories, although they are no less important to us.
 Examples of these projects include: